pmem/rpma/examples/03-read-to-persistent/README.md

 The servers performs a read from the remote memory region to a local memory region.
-- The client, if provided (and capable of), prepares a local persistent memory (including its contents) and registers it as a reading source and exposes the memory description along with other parameters required to perform a RDMA read.
-After the connection is established the client just waits for the server to disconnect.
+- The client, if provided (and capable of), prepares a local persistent memory (including its contents), registers it as a reading source, and exposes the memory description along with other parameters required to perform a RDMA read.
+After the connection is established, the client just waits for the server to disconnect.

 **Note**: If either server or client does not have a pmem path (or it is not